evoWeb/extender/Documentation/Breaking/Index.rst

 Change of command name
 ----------------------

-The comand was renamed from "extender:rebuild" to "extender:clearClassCache" to better reflect what the command is doing.
+The command was renamed from "extender:rebuild" to "extender:clearClassCache" to better reflect what the command is doing.

 Change of extending configuration in 10.0.0